- 1 Learning Chinese can benefit your future career by expanding the pool of employment for you.

 Besides the paycheck, chances for working overseas may attract your attention too.

-Globalization means that international companies need their products to be equally accessible to speakers of all different languages, making translators more important than ever.
+Globalization means that international companies need their products to be equally accessible to speakers of all languages, making translators more important than ever.

 What can a job that required Chinese language skills bring to you?

 You may gain the chance to travel abroad—and make a living doing so.
 If you’ve wanted to travel abroad for years but haven’t had the financial means to do so, you’re in luck.
-Many of these jobs for Chinese speakers will pay you to work in a Mandarin-speaking country, including China, Malaysia or Singapore.
+Many of these jobs for Chinese speakers will pay you to work in a Mandarin-speaking country, including China, Malaysia, or Singapore.

-Language skills can stand you out from the crowds, for it represents that you’re also capable of dealing with multi-tasks and holding an open mind to things, as well as good quality such as persistence and discipline.
+Language skills can stand you out from the crowds, for it represents that you’re also capable of dealing with multi-tasks and holding an open mind to things, as well as good qualities such as persistence and discipline.
 That’s why the second language skill is often well-compensated.
 Many of these jobs boast a well-paid salary.
 Even if you aren’t in it for the money, having Chinese as a second language on your resume puts you at an advantage over people with little to no second language skills.

 Your Chinese fluency can be improved.
 It’s hard to become fluent if you don’t live in a Chinese-speaking country or have few Chinese-speaking friends.
 However, you would pick up the speed and flow of a native speaker at a fast rate when speaking Chinese becomes a must part of your job.